 Getting rid of Bed bugs and eliminating the spread of bedbugs can be very difficult.
 They are about the size of a lentil and very flat, so they fit in the smallest of gaps imaginable.

 Bedbugs like to feed on human blood and the blood of other warm-blooded animals.
-These ectoparasites are often brought into our homes on clothing etc, on return from trips away from home.
+These ectoparasites are often brought into our homes on clothing and other items when returning from trips away from home.

 When these insects are abundant, they can take so much blood from an infant during a night’s feed that the child will show signs of iron deficiency or anaemia over a short time.

 Tests have been carried out that have shown bed bugs crossing a ceiling, then dropping onto a bed and bed frame to access a human host and feed.
 So even protecting your bed might not prove enough protection against bedbugs.

 Over the past year, we have helped our bed bug pest control customers wipe out bed bugs in their homes and businesses.

 You can often spot that you have a problem with bed bugs simply by looking around the edges of your mattress, under the folded Seams.

-If you find small, oval, flattened insects and you have dark speckles around them or nearby then you need to get things treated.
+If you find small, oval, flattened insects and dark speckles around them or nearby, you need to get things treated.